Islam Feruz: Loan to OFI Crete

 On 29 August 2014, Feruz agreed to join FC Krylia Sovetov, but ended the loan just 48 hours after agreeing to the move to the Russian side because of being homesick.

-After cancelling his move to Russia, on 1 September 2014, Feruz signed a season-loan deal with Superleague Greece club OFI Crete, managed by Gennaro Gattuso.
+After cancelling his move to Russia, on 1 September 2014, Feruz signed a season-loan deal with Super League Greece club OFI, managed by Gennaro Gattuso.
 Twelve days later he made his only league appearance for the team, replacing Mayron George for the final 28 minutes of a 3–0 defeat to Olympiacos at the Karaiskakis Stadium.
 On 24 September he made his first career start in a 1–1 Greek Football Cup away draw at Zakynthos, being replaced by Andreas Lampropoulos after 62 minutes.
 His only other game was also in the Cup group stages, starting at the Theodoros Vardinogiannis Stadium in a 1–0 win over Skoda Xanthi on 30 October and making way for eventual goalscorer George at half time.